by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Just eat a couple a day and your digestive system will be fine!

-According to Peggy Trowbridge Filippone, from About.com Home Cooking, prunes have a bad reputation with younger folk, and the prune industry got together and re-named the prunes—hence the name change from prunes to 'dried plums'!
+According to Peggy Trowbridge Filippone, from About.com Home Cooking, prunes have a bad reputation with younger folk, and the prune industry got together and re-named prunes.
+Hence the name change from prunes to 'dried plums'!

-Dehydrated plums make great for snacks, muffins, cookies, breads, and granola.
+Did you know that dehydrated plums are great for snacks, muffins, cookies, breads, and granola?

 Drying plums in dehydrator?